CLT-groups with cyclic or abelian subgroups: CCLT Groups

-\begin{ex} \begin{enumerate} \item Let $G$ be a dihedral group $D_n$ of order $2n$ or a Dicyclic group $Dic_n$ of order $4n.$ Then $G$ is a CCLT group if and only if either $n$ is a prime number or $n=2^k,$ where $k\in\N.$ \begin{proof} Since $m=2p,$ where $p$ is prime is a CCLT number, every group of order $2p$ is a CCLT group.
-If $n=2^k,$ then $D_n$ is a group of order $2^{k+1}$ and it contains a cyclic subgroup of order $2^k$ hence $D_n$ is a CCLT group.
+\begin{ex} Dihedral group $D_n$ and dicyclic group $Dic_n$ are CCLT if and only if either $n$ is a prime number or $n=2^k$, where $k\in\N$. \end{ex} \begin{ex} The group $G=C_{p^{n-1}}\rtimes C_p$ is a CCLT group, where $n\in \N$. \end{ex} \begin{ex} The semi-dihedral group $S_{2^n}$ and generalized quaternion group $Q_{2^n}$ of order $2^n$ are CCLT groups these groups can be found in \cite{gn}. \end{ex}

-If $n=2p$ by definition, $Dic_n$ contains an element of order $4$ and and an element of order $2p.$ Hence it is CCLT group.
-If $n=2^k,$ then $Dic_n$ contains cyclic subgroup of order $2^{k+1}.$